-Comprised of approximately 6 miles of the winding San Juan River flowing 1,000 feet below the canyon rim, the viewpoint at Goosenecks State Park is not to be missed.
+Comprised of approximately 6 miles (9.65 km) of the winding San Juan River flowing 1,000 feet (304.8 m) below the canyon rim, the viewpoint at Goosenecks State Park is not to be missed.
 Explore, camp, picnic or simply relax and take in the views with your pup.